mbt925/mbt925.github.io/content/allprojects.md

 It's a Market for electrical apps.
 Something like a mini Google Playstore!

 ### ![mobile icon](/images/mobile.png) Apps Maker CMS
 An application for creating Mobile Applications (Java, Android, and iOS) with no coding.
-The user just has to create forms and add the desired views to them via a convenient GUI.
-Everything is done just by clicking some buttons and going through respective flows.
+The user just needs to create forms and add the desired views to them via a convenient GUI.
+Everything is done by clicking some buttons and going through respective flows.

 ### ![ocr icon](/images/ocr/icon.png) [Persian Digits OCR](/projects/ocr)
 A persian digits OCR system which ranked 1st at the international Persian digits competition held by the [University of Birjand](https://en.wikipedia.org/wiki/University_of_Birjand) at 2013.